-The Trustee will accept cash contributions made on behalf of the participant by the participant's employer under the terms of a SIMPLE-IRA plan described in section 408(p).
-In addition, the custodian will accept transfers or rollovers from other SIMPLE-IRAs of the participant.
-No other contributions will be accepted by the custodian
+The trustee will accept cash contributions made on behalf of the participant by the participant's employer under the terms of a SIMPLE-IRA plan described in section 408(p).
+In addition, the trustee will accept transfers or rollovers from other SIMPLE-IRAs of the participant and, after the 2-year period of participation defined in section 72(t)(6), transfers or rollovers from any eligible retirement plan (as defined in section 402(c)(8)(B)) other than a Roth IRA or a designated Roth account.
+No other contributions will be accepted by the trustee.